michael24peters/text-based_almes/README.md

 ## Installation

-Download this repo by downloading the zipped file and unzipping it; alternatively, clone the repository using the command:
+Download this repository by downloading the zipped file and unzipping it; alternatively, clone the repository using the command:

 `git clone https://github.com/michael24peters/rpg.git`.